 RUBE GOLDBERG GOES TO COURT

-Earlier this week, we looked at negligence claims that ran from the ridiculous to the absurd: from the corrections officer who sued cellphone carriers because inmates conspired to shoot him, to the victim of a falling limb who sued an electric utility because its tree trimmer should have noticed that a tree that it had no right to trim was dangerous.
+In our years in the business, we have see negligence claims that run from the ridiculous to the absurd: such as, the corrections officer who sued cellphone carriers because inmates made calls during which they conspired to shoot him, or the victim of a falling limb who sued an electric utility because its tree trimmer should have noticed that a tree that the company had no right to trim was dangerous.

-Today’s case features a tortuous and complex argument that would make Rube Goldberg envious.
+The case we’re looking at here features a tortuous and complex argument that would make Rube Goldberg envious.
 A tree branch fell in a storm and knocked out power to a subdivision.
 Matthew Phillips and his father decided to fire up their standby generator and plug it into the house system, a few hours of darkness being too big an inconvenience for them to bear.

 Something happened.
 No one’s sure what.
 But, if you believe the Phillips’ lawsuit, the downed branch crossed some wires, which fed power past and around a transformer, bypassing several shorts to ground, into the house, into the power lines, bypassing other ground circuits, into and through meter boxes, into the ground line of the home but not safely to ground, but rather into the power line leading to the generator, where the electricity finally leapt into Matthew, seriously injuring him.